IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

 Remarks:

-1. The Dx series enable all of the general purpose I/I pins to function as inputs to the ADC.
-By contrast, ATmega328P allows only eight.
+1. The Dx series enable all of their GPIO pins to function as inputs to the ADC.
+By contrast, ATmega328P allows only six in a 28-pin DIP.

-2. The different numbers of "channels" is not as significant as it seems.
-The DA and DB offer a few more internally generated voltage references.
+2. The difference in numbers of "channels" does not signify much, other than that the DA and DB offer a few more internally generated voltage references.

-#### One, 10-bit DAC
+#### 10-bit DAC
 * All three Dx devices provide a single Digital-to-Analog Converter.
 * ATmega328P nas none.

 #### Analog Comparator (AC)
-* DD - 1
+* DD - 1 @ 12 bits
-* DA - 3
+* DA - 3 @ 12 bits
-* DB - 3
+* DB - 3 @ 12 bits
-* ATmega328P - 1
+* ATmega328P - 1 @ 10 bits

+Remarks:

+1. The DD at least matches the number of ADCs in the ATmega328P and gives better resolution.

-Remark: I can see advantages for having three analog comparators in the future.
-But I got used to having only one AC in the ATmega328P controllers, so the DD model at least satisfies the same need.
+2. I can imagine advantages for having three analog comparators in a future where peripherals talk to one another without engaging the CPU.
+Meanwhile, back here in the present day, the ADC in a Dx controller can complete a conversion in about 10 microseconds.
+Software can speedily share the ADC across multiple inputs.

 #### Zero-Cross Detector
 * All three of the Dx devices provide a single ZCD.